Critical Appraisal of the Scientific Literature Online (clinical focus)

 Postgraduate Research Students and Research Staff in the Faculty of Medicine & Health Sciences only.
 This course is part of the M&HS Faculty Training Programme/N-trans training programme and is convened by Researcher Academy.

-This course comprises will be delivered as an interactive 2 hour session with tutor-led delivery and group discussions.
+This course uses a blended delivery approach including asynchronous (self-study) and synchronous (live webchat).
+Total length of the course is 3.5 hours.
+Asynchronous content: pre-recorded tutor presentation and reading of a paper.
+Total time: 2 hours Synchronous content: Interactive 1.5 hour webchat with tutor-led delivery and group discussions.
 There will be a pre-reading task for completion in advance of joining the webinar (approx 1 hours, depending on reading speeds) The example will be discussed and critiqued during the session.

 Follow on coursework (optional) The workshop has optional coursework associated, where an additional 2 training points can be achieved.
 Please register separately for the coursework under Critical Analysis of Scientific literature - coursework - credits will be awarded on submission of the coursework to your supervisor.